 The maiden season of the Tuason Racing School-organized Giti Formula V1 Race Challenge kicked off last weekend at Batangas Racing Circuit.
 It was a gathering of longtime racing rivals alongside the most promising newcomers in the sport.
 The 13-car grid is made up of drivers not just from the local scene but also from overseas.
 And in case you’re wondering, the series name refers to title sponsor Giti Tire.

 Formula V1 cars are powered by a Toyota Vios-derived 1.5-liter four-cylinder gasoline engine that seems to have been tweaked a bit as it is now reportedly rated at 110hp (versus the officially declared 106hp by the Japanese automaker).
-The powerplant is mated to a five-speed, short-shift transmission mounted on a very light 530kg body that somewhat resembles an oversized go-kart with more sophisticated aerodynamics.
+The powerplant is mated to a five-speed, short-shift transmission mounted on a very light 530kg body that somewhat resembles an oversize go-kart with more sophisticated aerodynamics.
 As a result, these FV1 racers showed impressive track times, capable of putting serious sports cars to shame.

 Things got heated in the Pro Class with Asian Formula 3 alumnus Tyson Sy (Parts Pro Racing), Asian V8 driver Don Pastor (Frontrow Racing) and Vios Cup champion Luis Gono (Clean Fuel) battling it out for the victory.
 Sy dominated Race 1, while Pastor won Race 2.
 Gono placed third in both contests.